prahladyeri/curated-lists/lists/programming.md

 - [Stack Overflow](https://stackoverflow.com) - The bread and butter of most programmers.
 - [Super User](https://superuser.com/) - Though not specific to programming, but very useful nevertheless.
-- [Daniweb](https://www.daniweb.com/articles/latest/recommended) - This is one of the oldest classical web forum on the Internet which is still thriving!
-The web-masters are great folks and the discussion is centered around web development and technologies like PHP.
+- [Daniweb](https://www.daniweb.com/articles/latest/recommended) - This is one of the oldest web forum on the Internet which is still thriving!
+The web-masters are great folks and the discussion is mostly centered around web development and technologies like PHP.
 - [Sitepoint Community Forums](https://www.sitepoint.com/community/) - An online community of web professionals, prides itself on being "the web's best resource" for web developers to keep up-to-date and learn JavaScript, CSS, UX, WordPress, PHP and more.
 - [Freecodecamp forums](https://forum.freecodecamp.org/)
 - [Eclipse Forums](https://www.eclipse.org/forums/index.php/i/)